nicochulo2001/project-mmee/documentation.md

 - This function was causing an error message to pop up even if the skill was successful, so I silenced all errors for this skill.
 Beware of this.

 **Description:** This skill will replace the contents of the crafting inventory slot specified in `slot` with the amount specified in `amount` of the item specified in `material`. `material` can be either the name of a MythicMobs item or a Spigot material.

+# Hybrid Mechanics
+Hydrid Mechanics (or Metadata Mechanics) are a new pseudotype of mechanic I've added: Depending on how you define them, you can use them to retrieve information for either a condition or a skill.
+Both conditions and skills flow from top to bottom, which means you can use their value in any of the conditions and skills listed above that support it.
+Those that support it offer `metavalue` in replacement of a certain field (you shouldn't declare both).

+### SetEntityMetadata
+**Syntax:** ` - jsmechanic{js="SetEntityMetadataS";value=Value;key=Key}` or `- jscondition{js="SetEntityMetadataC";value=Value;key=Key}`

+**Description:** Stores the value defined in `value` adressed to the value defined in `key`.
+You can later retrieve it using the same `key`.